-A machine subscription enables you to back up either a single physical machine or all virtual machines managed by one Agent for ESX(i) or Agent for Hyper-V. The storage quota applies to this physical machine or to all of the virtual machines managed by the agent.
+A machine subscription enables you to back up either a single physical machine or all virtual machines managed by one Agent for VMware or Agent for Hyper-V. The storage quota applies to this physical machine or to all of the virtual machines managed by the agent.
 The subscription period begins when the subscription is activated on the machine.

-For a physical machine, choose the server or workstation subscription based on the Windows operating system that the machine is running.
+For a physical machine, choose the subscription for server or for PC based on the operating system that the machine is running.
 If you doubt whether the machine is a server or a workstation, refer to the list of the supported operating systems (p.
-422).
+417).

-For virtual machines managed by Agent for ESX(i) or Agent for Hyper-V, use the dedicated subscription for virtual machines.
+For virtual machines managed by Agent for VMware or Agent for Hyper-V, use a server subscription.
 In addition to backing up virtual machines, this subscription allows you to back up their physical host.